Earned Media Value: It’s Not The Right Metric for Measurement

 I shouldn’t have to build or defend an argument that an article on the front page of the New York Times has more value than a full-site media buy.

-If you agree with that, why would you compare a placement written by a trusted third-party source to that of a media buy?
+If you agree, why would you compare a placement written by a trusted third-party source to that of a media buy?
 It doesn’t make sense to me because it diminishes the value and credibility of “earned media.”

 There are media measurement platforms today that give interesting brand data, though.
 Memo is a relatively new media measurement analytics platform that provides web analytics directly from the publisher’s websites.
 In other words, if you get coverage in Fortune, Memo will give you unique visitors, referral websites, scroll depth, and other metrics at the article level.
 This is a massive step in measuring real earned media value.